dzegel/DynamockServer/README.md

 ###### Basic Usage
 When designing automated tests for a service with external web dependencies simply:
 1. [Spin-up](#deployment) a Dynamock Server instance.
-1. Configure the url base (aka host and port) of the dependent services on the service under test to point to the Dynamock Server.
+1. Configure the url base (i.e. host and port) of the dependent services on the service under test to point to the Dynamock Server.
 1. Setup the expected API calls with desired responses. (see [PUT /expectations](#put-dynamock-path-baseexpectations) or [POST /expectations-suite/load](#post-dynamock-path-baseexpectations-suiteload))
-1. Run your tests that make http requests to Dynamock Server as if it were the dependent service of interest.
+1. Run your tests making http requests to Dynamock Server as if it were the dependent service of interest.
 When a request matches an expectation that is setup, Dynamock Server will respond with the registered response.

 ## Deployment
 - Ensure Java 8 (or higher) is installed.